Sebbmeister/Kozmoz/README.md

 KTH-IS1200: Game project for the chipKIT™ Uno32. *Kozmoz* is inspired by *Space Invaders*, with the same basic gameplay (the player controls a ship traversing the x-axis at the bottom of the screen and must shoot down incoming waves of enemies).
 More detailed information can be found in the Extended Abstract.

-## Explanation of files & directories
+## Explanation of files & folders
 * **README.md** - this document.
+* **connection.png** - image of the joysticks connected to the chipKIT™ Uno32.
 * **graphics.zip** - image files for those graphics that cover the entire screen.
 These image files were converted to bitmaps for use in the code using an [online converter](http://www.majer.ch/lcd/adf_bitmap.php).
-* **connection.png** - image of the joysticks connected to the chipKIT™ Uno32.
 * **logo.png** - snazzy game logo.

 ## Setup